- Population: 11,338,138

-The Cuban constitutional block includes the Constitution and international treaties; however, the Constitution of the Republic of Cuba takes precedence over these international treaties.
-In this context, the Constitution includes only basic guarantees to the right of religious freedom.
-Among these are:
+The constitution and international treaties are part of the Cuban constitutional block; however, the Constitution of the Republic of Cuba takes precedence over these international treaties.

 Figure 1: Religious Freedom – Main legal framework